-Painters, carpenters and home renovators will benefit by attending a training Aug.
-31 in Savannah that will explain new Environmental Protection Agency regulations for lead-based paints.
+Painters, carpenters and home renovators who renovates will benefit by attending a training Aug.
+10 in Macon that will explain new Environmental Protection Agency regulations for lead-based paints.

-Offered by University of Georgia Cooperative Extension and Greenville Tech, the training will be 8 a.m. until 5 p.m. at the Bamboo Farm and Coastal Gardens.
+Offered by University of Georgia Cooperative Extension and Greenville Tech, the training will be held from 8 a.m. until 5 p.m. at Central Georgia Technical College.
 The EPA Renovation, Repair and Painting Rule took effect April 22 and affects contractors, property managers and others who work in housing or childcare centers built before 1978.

 Participants will learn how to minimize lead dust generation and soil contamination during maintenance, renovation and remodeling projects.
 Following these procedures will reduce the risk of lead exposure to employees, children and residents.